calblueprint/docs/PLs.md

 ## Getting the most out of meetings

 You will be meeting with a number of different parties quite frequently as a project lead.
-Meeting are notorious for being tiresome and unhelpful, but they don't have to be.
+Meetings are notorious for being tiresome and unhelpful, but they don't have to be.

 The easiest way to improve the quality of your meetings is preparation.